Purely inseparable coverings of rational double points in positive characteristic: Proof of classification

 \subsection{Case of $E_8$ in $p = 3$}

-Suppose $p = 3$, both $B$ and $B'$ are either $E_8^0$ or $E_8^1$, and both $h$ and $h'$ are non-unit at every upper fixed point of $D$.
-There should be exactly one upper fixed point of $D$, and its quotient should be $E_6^0$.
+Suppose $p = 3$, both $B$ and $B'$ are either of type $E_8^0$ or $E_8^1$, and both $h$ and $h'$ are non-units at every upper fixed point of $D$.
+By the arguments in Section \ref{subsec:reduction}, there is exactly one upper fixed point of $D$, and its quotient is of type $E_6^0$.
 Let $X_1 \to X$ be the blow-up at the closed point.
 Then $\Sing(X_1) = E_7^0$.
-Since there is no derivation on $E_7^0$ fixing precisely the closed point with non-unit $h$ and RDP quotient, this point is not fixed, and the upper fixed point should be on $X_1^{\sm}$.
+Since there is no derivation on $E_7^0$ fixing precisely the closed point with non-unit $h$ and RDP quotient, this point is not fixed, and the upper fixed point should lie above $X_1^{\sm}$.
+In particular, there exists a unique fixed point on $X_1^{\sm}$.